Mir-1

-In cryptography, Mir-1 is a software-oriented stream cypher algorithm developed by Alexander Maximov.
+In cryptography, Mir-1 is a software-oriented stream cipher algorithm developed by Alexander Maximov.
 The algorithm was submitted to the eSTREAM project of the eCRYPT network in 2005.
 Mir-1 is named after the Russian space station Mir.

 Mir-1 uses a multiword T-function with four 64-bit words.
 The data in each word is processed, generating a keystream.
 Its key size is 128 bits, and its IV is 64 bits.

 The designer claimed that Mir-1 had a security level of 2128, i.e., that it could not be "broken" faster than an exhaustive search.
 At SASC 2006, a successful key-recovery attack on Mir-1 was shown.
 Maximov did not dispute the attack, and the algorithm was archived after Phase 1 by the eSTREAM committee.